toanleviet95/react-native-qrcode-scanner/README.md

 ```
 <uses-permission android:name="android.permission.VIBRATE"/>
 ```
-You need to add the "missingDimensionStrategy" config for the 'react-native-camera' setting  to 'general', this should be found in your `android/app/build.gradle` add the following:
+You need to add the "missingDimensionStrategy" config for the 'react-native-camera-custom-mode' setting  to 'general', this should be found in your `android/app/build.gradle` add the following:
 ```
 android {
   ...
   defaultConfig {
     ...
-    missingDimensionStrategy 'react-native-camera', 'general' <-- insert this line
+    missingDimensionStrategy 'react-native-camera-custom-mode', 'general' <-- insert this line
   }
 }
 ```

-#### react-native-camera
+#### react-native-camera-custom-mode

-[react-native-camera](https://github.com/lwansbrough/react-native-camera) is a dependency for this package that you'll need to add to your project.
+[react-native-camera-custom-mode](https://www.npmjs.com/package/react-native-camera-custom-mode) is a dependency for this package that you'll need to add to your project.
 To install, run the following commands:

 1. `npm install react-native-camera-custom-mode --save`
 2. `react-native link react-native-camera-custom-mode`

-#### New Version/Migration

-If using an older version of this module with RCTCamera you will need to follow the docs [here](https://github.com/react-native-community/react-native-camera/blob/master/docs/migration.md) to move from the old RCTCamera to the new RNCamera.
-You will then need to install it as above.

-**Versions of this library > 0.0.30 will not support react-native-camera versions less than 1.0.0.**
+**Versions of this library > 0.0.30 will not support react-native-camera-custom-mode versions less than 1.0.0.**

 ### To install and start using react-native-qrcode-scanner: